dfelinto/blender-manual/manual/render/cycles/render_settings/performance.rst

    Split BVH primitives by this number of time steps to speed up render time at the expense of memory.

 Use Compact BVH
-   Use a more compact BVH structure, which can reduce ram usage but render slower.
+   Use a more compact BVH structure, which can reduce RAM usage but render slower.

 Final Render